noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

    * + `=-1` not reachable via sequential keyboard navigation, but can be focused with js/mouse click
    * ++ use cases: creating acessible widgets with js; content that appears in response to events, trapping/managing keyboard navigation with js in response to `onkeydown`; removing elements from sequential navigation
    *
-   * + `=0` element should e focusable in seuqnetial keyboard navigation, after any other elements with a higher value, sequence then defined by document source order
+   * + `=0` element should be focusable in sequential keyboard navigation, after any other elements with a higher value; sequence is then defined by document source order
    * ++ use cases: adding non interactive elements to sequential navigation
    *